 A FEW HELPFUL TIPS FOR OUR ROBOT DOMINO MATH GAME

-- Ideally you want to have 3 of each card, so I advice that you print the cards twice.
+- Ideally, you want to have 3 of each card, so I advise that you print the cards twice.

 - I also removed the 0-0 dominoes as that was not our focus.